 NEW YORK — The nation's gathering war against a new upsurge in Islamic terror hung heavy ove…

 This Week's Circulars

-ENID - The services celebrating and honoring the life of Joan M. Elwood, 67, of Enid are pending under the direction of Brown-Cummings Funeral Home.
-Condolences to the family may be made online at WWW.Brown-Cummings.com
+The home-going service celebrating and honoring the life of Carol Fitzpatrick, 69, of Enid are pending under the direction of Brown-Cummings Funeral Home.
+Condolences and special memories may be shared with the family at www.Brown-Cummings.com.